ifvictr/ghost-storage-github/README.md

 - `branch`: Branch you want to save to.
 If omitted, it will default to master (optional)
 - `destination`: The subdirectory you want all images to go into.
 If omitted, it will default to the root directory (optional)
 - `baseUrl`: Will use base URL for image requests (optional)
+- `useRelativeUrls`: Will return the relative URL upon image uploads in posts (optional)

 ## Questions